alevy/simple.cx/pages/tutorial.md

 Our application is ready for us to get to work.
 Now we'll get a server up and running and start adding functionality to our application.

-_Simple_ apps can be run with any WAI compatible server, like [warp](http://hackage.haskell.org/package/warp).
+_Simple_ apps can be run using the [warp](http://hackage.haskell.org/package/warp) web server (or any other [WAI](http://hackage/haskell.org/package/wai) compatible server).
 The generated `Main.hs` file does exactly this.
 The following commands will start a server on port 3000.

 ```bash
 $ cabal install --only-dependencies